Programplaner og emneplaner - Student

 Øvrig informasjon

-- to ensure a high level of quality in educational activities, including practical training and the learning and study environment
+- that the educational activities, including practical training and the learning and study environment, maintain a high level of quality

-- to ensure that the study programmes are relevant to the professional fields
+- that the study programmes are relevant for the professional fields

-- to ensure that the quality continues to improve
+- that the quality development continues to improve

 - course evaluations